HomeDirectoriesBusiness Hours Optimization in Directory Listings

 Did you know?
 According to research on local directory optimization, businesses that include “open now” indicators in their listings see up to 27% higher click-through rates during business hours compared to listings without this feature.

-Different hours configurations can significantly impact both operational costs and revenue.
-Implementing systematic A/B testing allows you to improve this balance:
+Different hours configurations can shift both operational costs and revenue.
+Systematic A/B testing lets you find the right balance:

 1. Select test locations or time periods